peli1701/Learning-HTML/README.md

 # first_website
-my first website: a mock business website written in html and css.
+My first website: A mock business website written in html and css.